 Sarah and Dwane met in Belize.
 Their first date was when Dwane took her up the Sibun River gorge in southern Belize.
 It was an amazing trip where they didn’t see another person for five days, drank water right out of the river and swam with crocodiles (small ones).
 Subsequent trips together have included rafting the Tatshenshini/Alsek River, paddling on Atlin Lake and circumnavigating Vancouver Island in their 36’ sailboat named “Some Beach Somewhere”.

-The kids are Molly 4 years old and Chuck 2.5 years old.
+The kids are Molly 5 years old and Chuck 3.5 years old.
 They are physically active kids who are happiest when they are outside exploring.
-Molly has been doing longer and more challenging hikes as she gets older.
-Chuck is often in the backpack on the more challenging sections but he is learning to enjoy hiking and is very sure & steady of his feet.
 The kids thrive when they are outside in nature.
 We believe exploring, paddling and hiking will give them a lasting sense of accomplishment that will enrich their lives.

 This blog focuses on the ups and downs of getting out kids out into nature.
 We posting regularly on any day trips that inspire us.
 We started the blog in January 2016 while living on Salt Spring Island.
 That summer we took the kids on a 32 day, 900 km canoe trip from Bennett Lake (at the top of the Chilcoot Trail) to Dawson City.
 This summer we bought an abandoned homestead on Cortes Island.
 Our summer was busy with the move, cleaning up the new place and exploring our new home.

 We hope you enjoy our blog.
 Writing by Sarah & photography by Dwane.